nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* **You cannot add more than 2147483647 applications, and you cannot delete or edit application that have index greater than 2147483647.**<br>
+* **You cannot add more than 2147483647 applications, and you cannot delete or edit applications that have index greater than 2147483647.**
+If you are a normal human being, we do not foresee this to be an issue for you!<br>

 * **Commands in sprINT are composed minimally of a [command word](#command-word).
 Most, but not all, commands also consist of [prefixes](#prefix) and [parameters](#parameter).**<br>